Imgkl/EventFlux/README.md

      },
      onError: (oops) {
       // Oops!
 Time to handle those little hiccups.
+      // You can also choose to disconnect here
     },
     autoReconnect: true // Keep the party going, automatically!
     reconnectConfig: ReconnectConfig(